shibayu36/chat-hatenablog/README.md

 ## Description
 You can create an index of your HatenaBlog with the following command:
 ```
-./chat-hatenablog make-index --mt-file blog.shibayu36.org.export.txt
+chat-hatenablog make-index --mt-file blog.shibayu36.org.export.txt
 ```

 Once you have created the index, you can get the answer from ChatGPT, referring to your blog.
 You can also get the entry URL related to the answer.

 ```
-$ ./chat-hatenablog ask --query "Is there anything I should do before I send a PullRequest on GitHub to request a review?"
+$ chat-hatenablog ask --query "Is there anything I should do before I send a PullRequest on GitHub to request a review?"
 Yes, it is important to perform a self-code review before sending a PullRequest.
 Specifically, only add the necessary parts with git add, confirm the differences
 with git diff --cached, and perform a self-code review.
 When creating a PullRequest,